cconsta1/AgeEst/README.md

 - [setup.yml](setup.yml): pinned conda environment used for the Dash app
 - [requirements.txt](requirements.txt): pip requirements (used by Dockerfile)
 - [Dockerfile](Dockerfile): container build/run configuration (Gunicorn)

+What is `setup.yml`?

+`setup.yml` is a Conda environment specification that pins the major runtime versions used to develop and test this app (for example `python=3.10.8` and specific versions of `numpy`, `pandas`, `plotly`, `dash`, and `scikit-learn`).
+Using `conda env create -f setup.yml` will create an environment that closely matches the developer environment and is the recommended way to reproduce the runtime used during development.

 ## Run locally (recommended: conda)